'We can stay!': Preston traveller site saved for families after deal between councils

 “We will also be providing some support to establish the co-operative as a legal entity and provide training to its members in key areas of responsibility,” Cllr Brown added.

-Lancashire County Council said in 2019 that it estimated it could save £131,000 by offloading its interest in the site and two others in Lancaster and Hyndburn The authority has been approached for comment about the newly-announced Preston deal.
+Lancashire County Council estimated in 2019 that it could save £131,000 by offloading its interest in the site and two others in Lancaster and Hyndburn.

+Commenting on the Leighton Street deal, a spokesperson for the authority said: "We are pleased to have come to an agreement with Preston City Council over the transfer of the Leighton Street traveller site and that this will be concluded swiftly."

+The county council-controlled site in Lancaster was transferred to Lancaster City Council in November 2020, but there has not yet been a resolution over the one in Hyndburn.

 It is district councils like Preston, rather than top-tier authorities such as the county council, which are responsible for ensuring that there are sufficient traveller sites in their areas.